nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to list events
+1. User requests to delete an event/ events
-2. System shows a list of events
-3. User requests to delete a specific event in the list
-4. System deletes the event
+2. System deletes the event(s)

     Use case ends.

 **Extensions**

 * 1a.
-The list is empty.
+The given index/ indices is invalid.

+    * 1a1.
+System shows an error message.

       Use case ends.

-* 2a.
-The given index is invalid.
+* 1b.
+The given format invalid.

-    * 2a1.
+    * 1b1.
 System shows an error message.

+      Use case ends.

+**Use case: Find an event by name**

+**MSS**

+1. User requests to find an event by name
+2. System finds events with matching name
+3. System displays events with matching name

+   Use case ends.

+**Extensions**

+* 1a.
+The given event format invalid.

+    * 1a1.
+System shows an error message.

-      Use case resumes at step 2.
+      Use case ends.

 **Use case: Undo a delete**